MolotovCherry/anime-schedule-rs/README.md

-# Anime Schedule Api
+# AnimeSchedule Api

-Anime Schedule API v3 implemented in Rust
+A complete AnimeSchedule Api v3 implemented in Rust

+If you see any bugs, please report them.
+Other than that, it should be feature complete and working.